phalt/londonapi-code-of-conduct/readme.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Exhibitors, sponsors or vendor booths, or similar activities associated with the user group in anyway at all are also subject to the anti-harassment policy.
 In particular and if applicable, any exhibitors at the event should not use sexualized images, activities, or other material.
-No booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
+All booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Excessive swearing and offensive jokes are not appropriate for LondonAPI.

-If a participant engages in behavior that violates this code of conduct, the user group organisers may take any action they deem appropriate, including warning the offender or expulsion from the user group with no refund.
+If a participant engages in behavior that violates this code of conduct, the user group organisers may take any action they deem appropriate, including warning the offender or expulsion from the user group.
+Additionally, no refund will be given to the offender for any tickets that may have been purchased to attend the event.

 ## Contact Information